sevenecks/lambda-moo-programming/README.md

 ## Contents
 There are two versions of each document in this repository.
 One is a markdown copy located in [/tutorials](/tutorials) which is accessible on GitHub and one is an HTML version located in [/tutorials/src](/tutorials/src).

 ### Lambda MOO Programmer's Manual [Updated]
 This LambdaMOO Programmer's Manual is an **updated an expanded version** of the *LambdaMOO Programmer's Manual* originally written by Pavel Curtis.
-Some pretty extensive work has gone into updating it.
+Some pretty extensive work has gone into formatting it, and updating the content.

 #### On The Web
-This file is important, and thus, it is available online: [MOO Programmers Manual](https://www.sindome.org/moo-manual.html)
+This file is important, and thus, it is available online without having to interact with this GitHub at all: [MOO Programmers Manual](https://www.sindome.org/moo-manual.html)

 #### On GitHub
 To use this guide you simply need to open [MOO Programmer's Manual](/tutorials/moo-programmers-manual-updated.md).
 This version of the MOO Programmer's Manual lacks much of the formatting that the HTML5 version below has.
 It is great for quick perusal, but the HTML version is superior.